Sterile Injectable Solution

 Antiarrhythmic: Loading dose of 0.5-1 mg/kg IV, followed by 10-20 µg/kg/min (0.6-1.2 mg/kg/hr.)
 IV CRI.

 Do not use in infectious tissues and foci.

-High doses cause drowsiness, vomiting, seizure, nistagmus, sudden brain-heart attack, Excitement, decrease in blood pressure, increase conduction of waves and atrio-ventricular contractions.
+High doses cause drowsiness, vomiting, seizure, nystagmus, sudden brain-heart attack, Excitement, hypotension, increase conduction of waves and atrioventricular contractions.

 Cats are reportedly very sensitive to the CNS effects of lidocaine, monitor carefully and treat seizures with diazepam.